Norman Gardens

 Norman Gardens has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 35 projects that could affect the region.
+AreaSearch has identified 35 projects that could affect the region.
 Notable projects include Capricorn Square Essential Service Centre, The Gardens Estate Norman Gardens, Central Queensland University Norman Gardens Campus, and Central Queensland University (CQU) Rockhampton Priority Development Area (PDA).
 Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.